Archeology

 Protection, preservation, and investigation of historic shipwrecks in all state-owned waters of Texas.
 The State Marine Archeologist maintains an ever increasing inventory of wrecks, investigates known wrecks and reviews development projects in state waters for possible impact to historic shipwrecks.

-Historic Texas Lands Plaque Program
+Historic Texas Lands Plaques

 For decades, Texas landowners have worked with the THC to preserve important sites throughout the state.
 The THC recognizes these landowners who protect historic places—from frontier forts to prehistoric hunting camps—with a Historic Texas Lands Plaque.